ClearC2/c2-dialog/readme.md

 Now you can import and start using modals and dialogs.

 ### Modal
-Modals get rendered at the end of the `body` tag via `react-portal`.
 A backdrop will be rendered that will restrict clicking on anywhere but the modal.

 ```
 import {Modal} from 'c2-dialog'